Creative-Punch/jQuery.adaptive-slider/README.md

 A jQuery plugin for a slider with adaptive colored figcaption and navigation.

+This plugin will take a list of *figure* elements containing an image and a *figcaption* element and automagically insert navigation and color the *figcaption* background color and the navigation according to the main color found in the current image in the slider/carousel.

 #<a target="_blank" href="http://demos.creative-punch.net/adaptiveslider/?utm_source=GitHub?utm_source=GitHub&utm_medium=GitHub&utm_campaign=AdaptiveSlider">Demo</a>

 **Author**: <a target="_blank" href="http://creative-punch.net">Creative Punch</a>